When you start to use the new Elizabeth line stations, among its many achievements will be the first large scale use of 3D-printing in concrete.

 What the Crossrail contractor fitting out the stations did was take a very different approach, they printed the moulds instead of the concrete.

-Not only wasteful in throwing away material that’s not needed, the tooling paste takes, on average, 12 hours to set.
+Not only wasteful in throwing away material that’s not needed, but the tooling paste also takes on average 12 hours to set.
 Each traditional mould would take around 16 hours to make, and that’s before you’ve even started with the concrete.

 For a project as large as Crossrail, which needs around 36,000 concrete panels, this was far too slow, too expensive, and too risky in terms of things going wrong.
 An alternative was needed, and 3D-printing came to the rescue.

 An Australian company, FreeFab, which happens to be a subsidiary of the tube stations fit-out contractor, Laing O’Rourke has perfected a method of printing curved wax moulds that can then be used to form Crossrail’s unique station panels.

 It wasn’t simple though, it took three years of experiments by James Gardiner, the Australian architect who invented the technique to find a wax that would be suitable for use in concrete moulds.
 Something soft enough to be used in a printer and with a melting temperature to make it flow easily, but also hard enough to withstand the weight and the warmth that comes from curing concrete.

 FreeFAB uses a 6-axis gantry robot with interchangeable end effector tooling to coarsely 3D print a wax-based mould, then and subsequently polish the moulds by removing the rough surface with robot milling tools – a combination of additive and subtractive manufacturing to create a large complex and smooth surface for the concrete.